alexharri/strema/README.md

 ## Rules

-Primitive values support a number of rules to perform basic validation.
+Primitive types support rules to perform basic validation.
+Rules are specified inside of `<>` after the type name and before `;` with multiple rules separated by `,`.
+If the rule takes an argument, provide it inside of `()` after the rule name.

 ```tsx
 const schema = compileSchema(`{